syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 Returns the number of periods for an investment based on periodic, constant payments and a constant interest rate.

 #### Syntax
-NPER(rate, pmt, pv, fv, type),
+NPER(rate, payment, present_value, future_value, type),

 #### Where:
 * **rate** is the interest rate per period.
-* **pmt** is the payment made each period; it cannot change over the life of the annuity.
+* **payment** is the payment made each period; it cannot change over the life of the annuity.
-* **pv** is the present value or lump-sum amount that a series of future payments is worth right now.
+* **present_value** is the present value or lump-sum amount that a series of future payments is worth right now.
-* **fv** is the future value or a cash balance that you want to attain after the last payment is made.
-If fv is omitted, it is assumed to be 0 (the future value of a loan, for example, is 0).
+* **future_value** is the future value or a cash balance that you want to attain after the last payment is made.
+If future_value is omitted, it is assumed to be 0 (the future value of a loan, for example, is 0).
 * **type** is the number 0 or 1 and indicates when payments are due.
 If type equals:
   * 0 - Payments are due at the end of the period.
   * 1 - Payments are due at the beginning of the period.